On the performance of downlink NOMA in underlay spectrum sharing: Introduction

 The main contributions of this paper are summarized as follows: \begin{itemize} \item We derive closed-form expressions for the average achievable sum-rate and outage probability for the spectrum sharing NOMA system for all the five cases shown in~Table~\ref{TableConditions}. \item For the special case where the secondary users are each equipped with a single receive antenna, we derive an explicit analytical expression for the optimal power allocation coefficient that minimizes the outage probability of the spectrum sharing NOMA system (except for the case of PowIntICSI).
 For the general case, where the users are equipped with more than one receive antenna, the value of optimal power allocation coefficient is obtained numerically. \item By comparing the performance of the spectrum sharing NOMA system with the corresponding OMA system, we show that the NOMA system outperforms its OMA-based counterpart by achieving lower outage probability and higher achievable rate.
-More interestingly, we show a performance comparison among different system configurations of the spectrum sharing NOMA system (as described in Table~\ref{TableConditions}) to show the effect of loss of information (in terms of CSI) on the overall system performance. \end{itemize} The achievable rate analysis of an underlay spectrum sharing OMA system consisting of one PR, one ST and one SR, considering similar interference and power-budget constraints, was presented in~\cite{Alouini}.
-However, it is noteworthy that in~\cite{Alouini}, the analysis of outage probability was not presented.
-Also, the consideration of a NOMA system with multiple-antenna-assisted users makes the analysis of the system different and more challenging as compared to~\cite{Alouini}.
+More interestingly, we show a performance comparison among different system configurations of the spectrum sharing NOMA system (as described in Table~\ref{TableConditions}) to show the effect of loss of information (in terms of CSI) on the overall system performance. \item For the case of NOMA systems, our results confirm that when the value of the peak tolerable interference at the PR is large and the SRs are equipped with a large number of antennas, the difference between the performance of IntICSI and IntSCSI is negligible in terms of outage probability, whereas the performance difference is significant in terms of achievable sum-rate.
+A similar trend is observed in the \emph{interference-constrained regime} (to be explained later) when the performance (as regards outage probability as well as achievable sum-rate) of PowIntICSI, PowIntSCSI and PowIntOneBit are compared.
+Interestingly, the results also confirm that for the case of PowIntOneBit NOMA, a higher power budget at the ST results in an inferior performance (both in terms of outage probability and achievable sum-rate) in the interference-constrained regime. \end{itemize} The achievable rate analysis of an underlay spectrum sharing OMA system (with a single downlink secondary user) considering peak or average interference constraint and unlimited or limited power-budget constraint, was presented in~\cite{Alouini}.
+The authors demonstrated the effect of different levels of IL-CSI on the achievable rate of the secondary user.
+The main difference between the work presented in~\cite{Alouini} and that of this paper is that we consider a (downlink) multiple access system, whereas in~\cite{Alouini} only a single downlink user was considered.
+Also, in the work presented in~\cite{Alouini}, the authors considered a single-antenna-assisted downlink user, while here we consider multi-antenna-assisted downlink users.
+It is also important to note that along with the achievable rate analysis, we also present the outage probability analysis of the spectrum sharing system, which was not presented in~\cite{Alouini}.